OleksandrSava/Playwright_E2E_Test/README.md

 Notes
 - Designed for local, Docker, or CI execution.
 Allure and JUnit artifacts supported.
 - Add LICENSE and CONTRIBUTING.md if you want to present the repo for job applications.

-License
-- MIT by default (add LICENSE file to confirm).